 Another one of the City's goals is to preserve the existing supply of public housing and replacement units covered by Resolution 2876.
 To do this, the City works with and supports ARHA in their redevelopment activities, such as the Samuel Madden Homes and the Ladrey Senior Apartments redevelopments.
-The Samuel Madden redevelopment project has received Planning Commission and City Council approval and anticipates receiving Section 18 voucher and LIHTC awards in summer 2023 with a financial closing and construction to follow.
-Beginning in City FY 2023 and continuing into FY24, the City plans to work with ARHA on developing and refining their development plans for the redevelopment of the Ladrey Senior Apartments and help ARHA receive the land use entitlements required for its intended LIHTC application in spring 2024.
+The Samuel Madden redevelopment project has received Planning Commission and City Council approvals, as well as a \$22 million competitive LIHTC award from Virginia Housing.
+The project is anticipated to received Final Site Plan approval in City FY 2024 and begin construction in City FY 2025.
+In January 2024, the Planning Commission and City Council approved the redevelopment of the Ladrey Senior Apartments which gave ARHA the land use entitlements required for its intended competitive LIHTC application in spring 2024.
+The results of this application will not be known until early